 Here is what Edmodo Con says about my presentation

 Milica Vukadin developed an interactive online facilitated IELTS course on Canvas Instructure, and she is teaching large student groups online of more than 500 students.
 (This was the number of students at the time).
 The course combines synchronous and asynchronous learning.
-By creating a collaborative learning environment, students have a chance to become peer-teachers and participate in the assessment.
+By creating a collaborative learning environment, students can become peer-teachers and participate in the assessment.
 The course consists of:

 - A diagnostic language test,